OpenTechSchool/python-data-intro/core/notebook.md

 <img src="../images/ipython_example.png" alt="A sample from the IPython Notebook introduction examples">
 </img>

+(This is just an example of what IPython Notebook can do, don't feel like you need to understand it just yet!)

 # Installing IPython Notebook

 There are a number of ways to install IPython Notebook.
 Many of these are bundled installers that install Python, IPython, and other useful Python libraries, such as *matplotlib* (a Python graphing library that integrates powerfully with IPython Notebook.)